 New Zealand Cuisine for Travellers – Ethnic & specialty foods

-Now a lot of travellers are only interested eating the food they’re familiar with from their own countries.
+Now a lot of travellers are only interested in eating the food they’re familiar with – cuisine from their own countries.
 New Zealand successfully met that challenge years ago.
 Ethnic restaurants – take your pick.
-You’ll find some great Thai, Indian, Burmese and Middle-eastern places dotted all over the country.
+You’ll find some great Thai, Indian, Burmese and Middle-eastern eateries dotted all over the country.
 Vegetarian, vegan and gluten-free – we haven’t forgotten you guys either.
 We’re also meeting the needs for Halal and Kosher options.

 New Zealand Cuisine for Travellers – Vineyard Restaurants

 You needn’t visit a vineyard to get an excellent antipasto platter or ploughman’s lunch but hey, why wouldn’t you?
 This photo was take up in the Hawkes Bay region at the Te Mata Cheese Factory, another famous wine area in the North Island.